johnathanchiu/hand-drawing/README.md

 # Hand Drawing Whiteboard

 Exploration into novel methods of interacting with your computer!
 This project makes use of on-device ML to track hands in your webcam.
+Try it out here: https://floating-hands-whiteboard.vercel.app/.

 https://github.com/user-attachments/assets/1337fd4f-1a54-4eec-ba0d-36c0159cbf1d